 Concentration Policy.
-The Fund will concentrate its investments (i.e., invest more than 25% of the value of its net assets) in securities of issuers in any one industry or group of industries only to the extent that the Underlying Index reflects a concentration in that industry or group of industries.
+The Fund will concentrate its investments (i.e., invest 25% or more of the value of its total assets) in securities of issuers in any one industry or group of industries only to the extent that the Underlying Index reflects a concentration in that industry or group of industries.
 The Fund will not otherwise concentrate its investments in securities of issuers in any one industry or group of industries.
-As of August 31, 2020, the Fund had significant exposure to the information technology sector.
+As of August 31, 2020, the Fund had significant exposure to the consumer discretionary sector.
 The Fund's portfolio holdings, and the extent to which it concentrates, are likely to change over time.